Heavy bleeding during period

 I have a somewhat embarrassing question.
 Is there anything specific I can do in my diet or anything to where my PMS bleeding flow isn't so heavy?
 It has been so heavy that at times, I put a tampon in and in a matter of like 20 min, I have to change in the beginning of my cycle.
 I also have had it leak into my clothing.
 This can be quite embarrassing.
 Any help would be appreciated.

-The amount of menstrual flow varies from woman to woman.
+The amount of menstrual flow varies from person to person.
 Some experience a light flow while others have heavy periods.
-Some women experience heavier bleeding during the early stages of their periods.
+Some people experience heavier bleeding during the early stages of their periods.
 "Heavy" is a subjective term when it comes to menstrual flow.
-What seems heavy to some women may not be the case for others.
-Most women's flow is around 6 to 8 ounces over the course of a few days.
+What seems heavy to some people may not be the case for others.
+Most menstrual flows are around six to eight ounces over the course of a few days.
 You say that heavy bleeding occurs during the beginning of your cycle.
 Does the flow become lighter as your period progresses?

 Menorrhagia is the medical term used for excessively heavy periods.
 Some signs of menorrhagia include:

 - Menstrual flow that soaks through at least one sanitary pad or tampon per hour

 - Having to change pads or tampons overnight

 - A period that lasts longer than seven days